MozillaFoundation/mofo-standards/README.md

 Refer to [Mofo Style](https://github.com/MozillaFoundation/mofo-style) for more info.

+## License

+Make sure every repo contains an [MPL 2.0](https://www.mozilla.org/en-US/MPL/) `LICENSE` file.
+This `LICENSE` file can be added by selecting "Mozilla Public License 2.0" when you create a new repo on GitHub.

+For every npm-managed project, `"license" : "MPL-2.0"` should be included in the `package.json` file.

 ## GitHub Flow

 Active projects and future projects will use GitHub flow for branching.
 This means that new features should be written in feature branches based on `master`.
 When ready, open a pull request against `master` to have the new feature (or fix) brought into the base branch.
 Branches should only merge into master when fully completed, so other people's work is never blocked.